Current project status

 We have made a number of provisional conclusions as to how the legislation could be improved that we believe will enhance the protection that is currently afforded to official information.

-The open public consultation on the protection of official data will run until 3 May.
-We welcome views.
+The open public consultation on the protection of official data ran run until 3 May.

 To access the full consultation paper, provisional conclusions and recommendations, use the links to the documents below.